 Rick: So this was a minaret first, and now it's a bell tower for that church.

 Córdoba's characteristic patios have functioned like outdoor living rooms since ancient Roman times.
 They're quiet, an oasis from the heat, and filled with flowers.
 Locals decorate them with pride.
 In fact, each year, many compete and open their patios to the public.

 And here, as throughout Andalucía, festivals fill the calendar.
 We're here for the Festival of the Crosses, where each neighborhood parties around its own cross made of carnations.
 Church bells ring not only a call to prayer, but a call to fiesta.

 Major squares host bigger events.
-Experiencing traditional flamenco culture celebrated by and for the locals beats any tourist show.
+I find experiencing traditional flamenco culture celebrated by and for the locals beats any tourist show.

 Here in Andalucía, revelry and religiosity seem to go hand-in-hand, as the same passion and energy is put into long, sober religious processions, which clog the city's narrow streets.
 Trumpets blare a fanfare, children carry candles, and everyone runs to the streets to be a part of the procession.

 Many of these same locals will party on squares until late into the night.
 Others will sit down to a classic Andalusian dinner.